FHAUKEM/LCKartHornMod/ROADMAP.md

 - [ ] Add config file for Hell horns system.
 - [ ] Allow rebinding of Horn key in-game.

+## Maybe future versions

+- [ ] Add custom networking to _check_ for synchronization of horn sound effects.
+- [ ] Add config file for custom networking.
+- [ ] Loading optimization.
+    - First, only gather SFX filenames and count.
+    - Fully load audio files only when selected instead of all of them.

 ## Very maybe future versions
-- [ ] Add custom networking to check for synchronization of horn sound effects.
-- [ ] Add config file for custom networking.

 - [ ] Expand custom networking to download missing horn sound effects on server join.
 - [ ] Add config file for downloading missing horn sound effects.
 - [ ] Add menu option to ask player if they want to download missing horn sound effects.
-- [ ] DSP convolution reverb to create "far horn" effects automagically
+- [ ] DSP convolution reverb to create proper "far horn" effects automagically

+## Completed versions

+### 1.0.0

+- [x] Add config file for volume of far horns, with option to disable.
+- [x] Add config file explanation to README.
+- [x] Create icon.
+- [x] Create Manifest.json for Thunderstore.
+- [x] Allow creation of sound effect packs using modding store (e.g. Thunderstore).
+- [x] Finalise README, CHANGELOG and ROADMAP.
+- [x] Prepare Git repository for public release.

 ## Scrapped plans

-- [ ] Add config file for horn volume.
+- [ ] Add config file for overall horn volume.

 # Have any suggestions?

 Drop them in this mod's thread in the Unofficial Lethal Company Modding Discord server.